dmyersturnbull/sauronx/README.md

 1. Visit https://valinor.ucsf.edu and create a SauronX run, which will give you a unique 12-digit hexadecimal number called a SauronX _submission hash_.
-2. Close the door and run `sauronx submit 03c6f1da951e`, filling in your hexdecimal number.
+2. Close the door and run `sauronx submit 03c6f1da951e`, filling in your hexadecimal number.
 3. You should confirm that the image shown looks fine and has the correct ROI.
 Cancel the job if it doesn’t.

 You can show the ROI preview without submitting a job to SauronX using `sauronx preview`.